menu

 Kanorado is a tiny city located in the state of Kansas.
 With a population of 150 people and just one neighborhood, Kanorado is the 291st largest community in Kansas.
-Kanorado has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Kanorado was built prior to World War II, making it one of the older and more historic cities in the country.

 Unlike some cities, Kanorado isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Kanorado are a mix of both white- and blue-collar jobs.
 Overall, Kanorado is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Kanorado who work in maintenance occupations (22.13%), sales jobs (19.67%), and office and administrative support (9.84%).

-A relatively large number of people in Kanorado telecommute to their jobs.
-Overall, about 14.75% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.75% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Kanorado is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Kanorado doesn't have a public transportation system that people use for their commute.

 The per capita income in Kanorado in 2022 was $28,443, which is lower middle income relative to Kansas and the nation.
 This equates to an annual income of $113,772 for a family of four.
 However, Kanorado contains both very wealthy and poor people as well.